-- 6.3.
-Good access into and within the Borough and Fareham Town Centre is essential if a vibrant economy supporting growth, is to be successfully achieved.
+- 6.3 Good access into and within the Borough and Fareham Town Centre is essential if a vibrant economy supporting growth is to be successfully achieved.
 The transport networks should support the development of the Borough by providing fast, safe and easy access to all areas, including the Borough's employment and retail centres, the cultural offer, night life and residential areas.
-The Council will seek to ensure that the Borough and town centre are accessible by a choice of all modes of travel. - 6.4.
-The majority of visitors to Fareham Town Centre access the area by car and it is likely that these visitors also account for the most spend in the retail centre.
-It would therefore not be of benefit to the Town Centre to restrict access by car.
+The Council will seek to ensure that the Borough and town centre are accessible by a choice of all modes of travel.
+The Council will also seek to promote the use of public transport and other sustainable modes including the retention of existing bus services that serve the Borough - 6.4 The majority of visitors to Fareham Town Centre access the area by car and it is likely that these visitors also account for the most spend in the retail centre.
+It would therefore not be of benefit to the Town Centre to restrict access by car. - 6.5 Hampshire County Council is currently developing proposals to enhance access between the A27, and the western access to Gosport.

-- 6.5.
-Hampshire County Council is currently developing proposals to enhance access between the A27, and the western access to Gosport. - 6.6.
 There are currently two Air Quality Management Areas (AQMAs) within the Borough: at Portland Street, Fareham; and at Gosport Road, Fareham.
 These were required because of the severe congestion they both experience during the morning and evening peaks, and the relatively high traffic flows throughout the day.
 The reconfigured A27 Quay Street roundabout has improved this situation, but there is scope for the air quality within these areas to be further improved if traffic flows on these and adjacent roads could be reduced.
+The Council will work with the Highway Authority (Hampshire County County) and other stakeholders to improve traffic flows and introduce other measures to improve air quality within the AQMA areas and elsewhere in the Borough.